 Step-by-Step Guide to Planning and Delivering Your Seminar

-First step is to Plan to make events a success – Start with your goal of what you want to accomplish, then build the steps to get to your goal.
+First step is to plan to make events a success – Start with your goal of what you want to accomplish, then build the steps to get to your goal.
 If you’re looking to attract more clients through these events, it helps to integrate seminars into your golf marketing strategy from the very start.

-- Second step is to develop the lecture content.
+- The second step is to develop the lecture content.
 The MOST important part of this lecture is that your lecture is about your audience, NOT what or who you know, or how “good” you are (Pride goes in your back pocket).
 Of course, none of this matters without taking consistent action to grow your golf business – great content means nothing if you never commit to putting it in front of an audience.

 - Make sure you have a “Sign in” sheet where they can list their Name, Phone number and Email (This is KEY)!
 For strategies on how to collect prospect contact info at your events without resistance, there are proven approaches that make this step feel natural for attendees.